-- 15.1 Except where otherwise provided by the Articles or the Companies Act, every issue is decided by Ordinary Resolution. - 15.2 On a show of hands every Member present in person or by proxy shall have one vote.
-On a poll-every Member present in person or by proxy shall have one vote for each vote exercisable by that Member. - 15.3 Any vote of a meeting shall be decided on a show of hands unless before, or on the declaration of, the result of the show of hands, a poll is demanded.

-Subject to the provisions of the Companies Act, a poll may be demanded: - (a) by the chair of the meeting; or - (b) by at least two Members having the right to vote at the meeting and present in person (physically or, where applicable, Virtually) or by proxy; or - c) by a Member(s) representing not less than one-tenth of the total voting rights of all the Members having the right to vote at the meeting. - 15.4 Unless a poll is duly demanded, a declaration by the chair of the meeting of the result of a vote shall be conclusive evidence of the fact.
-The result of the vote must be recorded in the minutes of the Charity but it is not necessary to record the number or proportion of the votes cast.

-- 15.5 The demand for a poll may be withdrawn, before the poll is taken, but only with the consent of the chair of the meeting.
+- 15.1 Except where otherwise provided by the Articles or the Companies Act, every issue is decided by Ordinary Resolution. - On a show of hands every Member present in person or by proxy shall have one vote.
+On a poll every Member present in person or by proxy shall have one vote for each vote exercisable by that Member. - Any vote of a meeting shall be decided on a show of hands unless before, or on the declaration of, the result of the show of hands, a poll is demanded.
+Subject to the provisions of the Companies Act, a poll may be demanded: - (a) by the chair of the meeting; or - (b) by at least two Members having the right to vote at the meeting and present in person (physically or, where applicable, Virtually) or by proxy; or - (c) by a Member(s) representing not less than one-tenth of the total voting rights of all the Members having the right to vote at the meeting. - Unless a poll is duly demanded, a declaration by the chair of the meeting of the result of a vote shall be conclusive evidence of the fact.
+The result of the vote must be recorded in the minutes of the Charity but it is not necessary to record the number or proportion of the votes cast. - 15.5 The demand for a poll may be withdrawn, before the poll is taken, but only with the consent of the chair of the meeting.
 The withdrawal of a demand for a poll shall not invalidate the result of a show of hands declared before the demand for the poll was made. - 15.6 A poll must be taken as the chair of the meeting directs and they may appoint scrutineers (who need not be Members) and fix a time, date and place for declaring the results.
 The result of the poll shall be deemed to be the resolution of the meeting at which the poll was demanded. - 15.7 A poll demanded on the election of the chair of the meeting or on a question of adjournment shall be taken immediately.
-A poll demanded on any other question shall be taken either immediately or at such time, date and place as the chair of the meeting directs not being more than thirty days after the poll is demanded. - 15.8 The demand for a poll shall not prevent the continuance of a meeting for the transaction of any business other than the question on which the poll is demanded. - 15.9 If the poll is not taken immediately, at least seven clear days' notice must be given specifying the time, date and place at which the poll is to be taken. - 15.10 Except where otherwise provided by the Articles or the Companies Act, a Written Resolution (whether an Ordinary or a Special Resolution) is as valid as an equivalent resolution passed at a general meeting.
-For this purpose the Written Resolution may be set out in more than one document.
+A poll demanded on any other question shall be taken either immediately or at such time, date and place as the chair of the meeting directs not being more than thirty days after the poll is demanded. - 15.8 The demand for a poll shall not prevent the continuance of a meeting for the transaction of any business other than the question on which the poll is demanded. - 15.9 If the poll is not taken immediately, at least seven clear days' notice must be given specifying the time, date and place at which the poll is to be taken.